csharp-nancy

 Installing NancyFX

 To start using NancyFX in your .NET project, you first need to install the library via NuGet.
-You can do this through the NuGet Package Manager in Visual Studio or using the NuGet console.
+You can do this through the NuGet Package Manager in Visual Studio or by using the NuGet console.

 Install-Package Nancy

-Install-Package Nancy.Owin
+Install-Package Nancy.Owin Install-Package Microsoft.Owin.Selfhost Install-Package Microsoft.Owin.Host.HttpListener

-How to use NancyFX
+How to Use NancyFX

 Nancy is a web server framework that uses a module-based routing structure.
 Modules are classes that handle specific HTTP requests and return responses.